18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/ml-in-production/index.md

 ## Research vs. Production

-The table below shows five major problems and the differences between ML systems in research and production.
+The table below shows five significant problems and the differences between ML systems in research and production.

 |                        | Research                       | Production                                       |
 | ---------------------- | ------------------------------ | ------------------------------------------------ |